MALT: Improving Reasoning with Multi-Agent LLM Training: Method: Multi-Agent LLM Training

-To effectively utilize the reward signals from the refinement outputs, we adopt a \textbf{value iteration} approach to propagate values backward through the reasoning chain.
-Specifically, we compute the \textit{expected value} of each node (generator and verifier outputs) based on the values of its descendant leaves (refinement outputs).
-This global pooling mechanism ensures that the values accurately reflect the overall performance of each node in contributing to correct final answers.
+To effectively utilize reward signals from the refinement model's outputs, we adopt a \textbf{value iteration} approach to propagate values backward through the reasoning chain.
+Specifically, we compute the \textit{expected value} of each intermediate output (i.e. generator and verifier outputs) based on the values of downstream outputs from the refiner.
+This global pooling approach is useful because an intermediate step's utility depends on how it influences downstream outputs and final correctness (see Figure \ref{fig:method}, Left).
+Partial solutions can still yield correct answers once refined, so simply providing binary labels is insufficient.
+By assigning each output an expected value, we better capture the influence on the final reward.
+This also allows MALT to be generalized to settings where intermediate steps may not carry the same labels, and each intermediate output can now be credited in proportion to its impact on the final solution. \paragraph{Value Function Definitions} We define the value of each \emph{refinement} node $r_{i,j,k,l}$ by directly comparing its final answer $a$ to the ground truth: